henrik/styleguide/README.markdown

     nested_array = [ [1, 2, 3], [4, 5, 6] ]  # If on a single line.
     ```

+*   Try to keep lines of code to a maximum of around 80 characters for nicer editing in a split editor (and nicer diffs).
+Lines of text in a README, say, can be longer since your editor should soft-wrap it.
+I tend to hard-wrap comments, though, because they feel like code.

+*   Break lines sooner if it helps readability, e.g.:

+    ``` ruby
+    delegate :foo, :bar, :baz,
+      to: :boink

+    has_many :foos,
+      through: :bars,
+      uniq: true
+    ```

 *   Strip trailing whitespace, including on blank lines.
 Many programmers will have their editor display invisible characters so they can complain about trailing whitespace.